dendronhq/dendron-site/vault/dendron.topic.publish-legacy.configuration.md

 Prefix for assets.

 By default, assets are served from the root.
-If you are publishing to github pages and followed the instructions [here](https://pages.github.com/) by creating a repo named `{username}.github.io`, then no further action is needed.
-This is because github will make your site available at `https://{username}.github.io`.
-If you created a custom repo, you will need to set the prefix to the name of your repo because github will make your site available at `https://{username}.github.io/{your-repo-name/}`
+If you are publishing to GitHub pages and followed the instructions [here](https://pages.github.com/) by creating a repo named `{username}.github.io`, then no further action is needed.
+This is because GitHub will make your site available at `https://{username}.github.io`.
+If you created a custom repo, you will need to set the prefix to the name of your repo because GitHub will make your site available at `https://{username}.github.io/{your-repo-name/}`

 ### copyAssets